Hidden and Famous Sites in the Sacred Valley in Peru

 Legend has it that OLLANTAY was a rebel Inca general who took up arms against Pachacutec for the affections of the Inca Lord’s daughter, the Nusta Cusi Collyu.

 Historical evidence shows that a 14-kilometer canal still feeds the town today.
 It was built to bring water from Laguna de Yanacocha, which was probably Pachacutec’s private property.
-The later Inca Huayna Capac is believed to be responsible for the trapezoidal Maynyaraqui plaza and the largely unfinished but impressive megalithic temples.
+The latter Inca Huayna Capac is believed to be responsible for the trapezoidal Maynyaraqui plaza and the largely unfinished but impressive megalithic temples.

 OLLANTAYTAMBO’S FIESTAS

 The usual heady mix of Indigenous and Catholic customs involves nonstop dancing, elaborate costumes, processions, and general parties.
-On the Fiesta de Reyes, around January 6, there is a solemn procession around the city of the three Niños Reyes (Children Kings)—sacred Inca images—one of which is brought from the holy site of Marcaquocha, about 10 km away in the Patacancha Valley, the day before.
+On the Fiesta de Reyes, around January 6, there is a solemn procession around the city of the three Niños Reyes (Child Kings)—sacred Inca images—one of which is brought from the holy site of Marcaquocha, about 10 km away in the Patacancha Valley, the day before.

 A strategic location